CHEMICAL AND BIOMEDICAL ENGINEERING

-About Chemical Engineering
+About Chemical and Biomedical Engineering

 The chemical engineering curriculum is designed to give graduates a broad background in chemical engineering processes and to prepare them to become professional engineers.
 Students are prepared for positions in operation, development, design, construction, and management of industrial plants.
 These industries subject raw materials to chemical and physical changes and produce economically desirable products.
 Graduates are also qualified for positions with research institutions and government agencies.
 Learn more about our student outcomes.

-The Chemical Engineering Department at West Virginia University, Statler College of Engineering and Mineral Resources' vision will be realized by:
+The chemical engineering department at West Virginia University, Statler College of Engineering and Mineral Resources' vision will be realized by:

 - Maintaining an emphasis on the execution of ABET-accredited, practical undergraduate chemical engineering and biomedical engineering curricula.